mkdocs/mkdocs/docs/index.md

 ## Overview

 MkDocs is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
-Documentation source files are written in Markdown, and configured with a single yaml configuration file.
+Documentation source files are written in Markdown, and configured with a single YAML configuration file.

 ---